AliceLR/megazeux/arch/darwin/README.md

    [here](https://github.com/AliceLR/megazeux-dependencies) and extract the tarball into scripts/deps/.
 Alternatively (if you are feeling brave), you can use the Makefiles in scripts/deps/ to build these yourself.
-Manually building the dependencies currently requires wget.
+Manually building the dependencies currently requires CMake and wget, which can also be installed via MacPorts.

 ## CONFIGURATION